matteomalucchi/HiggsToFourLeptons-8tev/README.md

 ### Machine learning

-In this step a Deep Neaural Network (DNN) is trained on the Monte Carlo samples of signal and background.
+In this step a Deep Neural Network (DNN) is trained on the Monte Carlo samples of signal and background.
 The training is done thanks to the ROOT.TMVA library with keras API.
 The trained DNN is evaluated on the various datasets and the events with discriminant above the 0.5 threshold are saved in a new TTree.